ncatlab/nlab-content/pages/6740.md

 *  _[[Scott continuity|continuity]]_: if $S$ is a downward-[[codirected set|directed]] [[subset]] of $L$ whose [[infimum]] is the [[bottom element]], then the [[net]] $(\mu(x))_{x\colon S}$ converges to $0$.

 One could, of course, define a garden-variety [[measure]] by requiring continuity only when $S$ is the image of a decreasing [[sequence]], but apparently normal measures are what we want for measurable locales.
 Normal measures are also known as [[continuous valuations]].

-Absolutely continuous measures on, say, Lebesgue space correspond to normal measures on the real line as a measurable locale.
-Certainly [[Lebesgue measure]] is not normal on the $\sigma$-algebra of measurable sets, but it is normal on the boolean algebra of measurable sets modulo null sets, which is what we want.
+Absolutely continuous measures on, say, Lebesgue space correspond to normal measures on the real line as a measurable locale.  ([[Lebesgue measure]] is not normal on the $\sigma$-algebra of measurable sets, but it is normal on the boolean algebra of measurable sets modulo null sets, which is what we want.)

-I\'m not entirely sure how this works in constructive mathematics, but $[0,\infty]$ (for a positive measure) would be the space of nonnegative [[lower reals]].
+This should work in constructive mathematics, with $[0,\infty]$ (for a positive measure) being be the space of nonnegative [[lower reals]].

 ## Related work

-This is related to [[sigma-locale]]s.
+This is related to $\sigma$-[[sigma-locale|locales]].

 * Alex Simpson, _Measure, randomness and sublocales_ [link](http://www.sciencedirect.com/science/article/pii/S0168007211001874)

 which is part of his work to develop [[synthetic probability theory]].

 ## References